Be proactive rather than reactive in ensuring that your accessibility accommodation needs are met at University of Maryland University College.

 - Purchase your textbooks from the online bookstore.
 If you need textbooks in alternative format, complete the Alternative Format Request Form.

-- For on-site classes, students who need an attendant or personal assistant to accompany them should employ the aide well before the first day of classes.
+- For on-site class sessions, students who need an attendant or personal assistant to accompany them should employ the aide well before the first day of classes.
 The student should share his or her class schedule with the attendant and make sure the attendant is ready for the first day of class.

 First Day of Class